This page will guide you through setting up your local environment to use and develop for Mautic.

 $ php bin/console doctrine:schema:update --dump-sql

 This will list out the queries Doctrine wants to execute in order to get the schema up-to-date (no queries are actually executed).
 Review the queries to ensure there is nothing detrimental to your data.
-If you have doubts about a query, submit an issue here and we'll verify it.

 If you're satisfied with the queries, execute them with